garrandall/popular-music-data/tracks/if-i-could-go--angie-martinez-lil--mo-sacario.md

   ranking_list: Billboard Hot 100
   start_date: '2002-12-14'
 ---

- Yeaaaaaaaaaaayyyyy!!!
- Oh yeah yeah
-{Lil' Mo] Yeaaaaaaaaaaayyyy!!!
- Uh, woo! come on, uh
- If I can go, with you
- Yo, yo, uh

 If I can chose a place to go it gotta be far away
 From here we could crossover like Hardaway
 Somewhere outside the states where tommorow's like today